 - We received a $6.4 million investment by the Federal Economic Development Agency for Southern Ontario to train women in high-skill sectors;

 - We became a founding member of Hamilton is Home, an alliance of non-profit housing providers who pledged to build 3,000 units of affordable housing in the next three years;

 - We continued construction at the new Putman Family YWCA to provide purpose-built spaces inspired by the community, along with 50 units of permanent affordable housing for women and women-led families;

-- We began the work to do a full organizational review that has allowed us to both reflect on our colonial roots and also address how to better serve BIPOC communities and staff.
+- We began the work to do a full organizational review that has allowed us to both reflect on our colonial roots and also address how to better serve Indigenous, Black and racialized people communities and staff.